-With businesses seeking to recover from COVID-19’s disruptive impact, Dan Tesnjak, Vice President EMEA & APAC, Degreed, believes Africa’s digital industry is on the verge of a boom
+With businesses seeking to recover from COVID-19’s disruptive impact, Dan Tesnjak, Vice President EMEA & APAC, Degreed, believes upskilling is vital for Africa’s digital industry.

 We’re almost halfway into 2021 and increasingly businesses are looking towards recovery.
 Africa has done relatively well to shield itself from the worst of the pandemic, however, the economic impact of COVID-19 is becoming painfully evident.
 Economic activity is expected to fall by more than three percent due to the pandemic, with the region facing its first recession in 25 years.

 But it isn’t all bad news.
 Despite COVID-19, Africa is closely watched as the next big growth market.
 There are many ways that African businesses can speed up their economic recovery and become more resilient against future changes.
 Especially when it comes to digital technology and skills.
 It’s predicted that Africa’s internet economy could reach 5.2 percent of the continent’s gross domestic product by 2025, contributing $180 billion to the economy.

 There are calls for African businesses to get ahead of the incoming automation and artificial intelligence (AI) wave.
 Not least because AI needs African data inputs and perspectives to truly reflect the share of the global population that the continent comprises.

 Yet, this can only be realised if African workers are equipped with the right skills to take advantage of digital technologies.
 Indeed, digital skills development is ranked as one of the three pillars to drive Africa’s pandemic recovery.